-• The data entered by a user is used for other Guide Parts or external programs.
-Using the input data for other Guide Parts or external programs such as JP1/AO requires Plugin Parts.
+- Other Guide Parts, external programs, or JavaScript Plugins use the data entered by the user. - Plugin Parts are also needed to allow the use of user-entered data by other Guide Parts, external programs such as JP1/AO, or JavaScript Plugins.
 For details about Plugin Parts, see 5.3 Plugin Parts.